elyase/locasticsearch/docs/index.md

 - 👍 Unique features such as approximate search
 - 👎 Focus is on topic modeling, so no intuitive APIs for full text ingestion/search
-- 👎 Doesnt support inverted indexes search (mostly full scan and approximate)
+- 👎 Doesn't support inverted indexes search (mostly full scan and approximate)

 ### [peewee](http://docs.peewee-orm.com/en/latest/)

-Peewee is actually a more general ORM but offers abstractions to use full text search on Sqlite.
+Peewee is actually a more general ORM but offers abstractions to use full text search on Sqlite:

 - 👍 Support for full text search using several SQL backends (no elasticsearch though)
 - 👍 Custom ranking and analyzer functions